Educators: How We Help

 The LAPS Foundation exists to support educators, staff and students for a successful educational experience.
 The following programs are available to Los Alamos Public Schools educators:

 Mini grants, up to $100 each, are available each semester until they run out.
 Certified Los Alamos Public Schools teachers may apply.
 The spirit of these grants is to fund new and innovative ideas in the classroom that teachers otherwise wouldn’t pursue without the grant.
 It is not meant to continue funding programs already in place.
 There is no deadline to apply, but once the money has been allotted for the semester, no more will be available until the next semester.
 Learn more

 In support of the Los Alamos Public Schools District’s focus on student and staff wellness, the LAPS Foundation introduces now offers wellness grants for up to $100 each.
-Certified Los Alamos Public Schools teachers may apply, and up to 5 teachers may collaborate to request a combined $500 for one project.
-Wellness grants should fit into one of the following categories: physical fitness, mindfulness, morale, or other (please specify).
+All Los Alamos Public Schools employees may apply, and up to 5 individuals may collaborate to request a combined $500 for one project.
+Wellness grants should fit into one of the following categories: physical fitness, mindfulness/stress management, morale, creativity/fun or other (please specify).
 Wellness grants are not meant to continue funding programs already in place.
 There is no deadline to apply, but once the funding has been allocated for the semester, no more will be available until the next semester.
 Learn more

 Do you have a great idea to enrich your curriculum or provide students with unique learning experiences?
 Are you a certified Los Alamos Public Schools teachers?
 Apply for a Great Ideas Grant from the LAPS Foundation to fund the materials and/or resources.
 Grant cycles are open for a limited time each fall and spring.
 Learn more.